 Being a mechanical engineer, I think it helps to consider the value of the top goal as a weight being supported by the lower-level requirements, as shown below.
 The relative value of the lower level requirement is represented by the strength of the spring which supports the goal.
 The greater the value of the sub-requirement, the stronger the spring and the more weight of the goal that sub-requirement supports.

-However we picture it, the Agile Values indicate there is differing value to these often conflicting requirements.
+However we picture it, the Agile values indicate there is a differing value placed on each of these often conflicting requirements.